 Analytic and numerical modelling of oceanic processes.
 An opportunity to apply mathematics and physics skills to understand a critical part of our climate system.

 Many earth science problems are tackled with numerical models.
 This paper examines how scientists develop models to study the physical characteristics and dynamics of the ocean to understand their connection to ocean biology, chemistry and climate change.
 The paper is intended for students interested in the quantitative study of the earth oceans, climate and paleoclimate.
 Assignments cover the fundamentals of numerical methods to study geophysical fluids and develop student programming skills to access and analyse numerical model output.
-Applications will include waves in the ocean, Newton’s laws on a rotating planet, wind-driven flow and the dynamics of the Southern Ocean.
+Applications will include waves in the ocean, Newton’s laws on a rotating planet and wind-driven flow.

 |Paper title||Ocean Physics and Modelling|